Online Engineering Programs in Arizona

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Aspiring engineers in Arizona (AZ) should be encouraged to learn that the state fosters a supportive environment for these professionals.
-In Arizona, there’s an abundance of engineering opportunities.
+In Arizona, engineering opportunities are abundant.
 In fact, the Bureau of Labor Statistics (BLS May 2024) reported that there were 53,650 architecture and engineering professionals in Arizona (AZ), a figure that is expected to increase in the coming years.

 Of course, some engineering positions are in greater supply (and greater demand) in the state.
 The Bureau of Labor Statistics (BLS May 2024) reported that these were the most popular engineering fields in Arizona: